-Windows and DirectSound are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.

 All other trademarks are the property of their respective owners and use of them does not imply any affiliation with or endorsement by them.